gpsinsight/golang-interview-challenge/README.md

 ![go-interview-challenge visualization](/overview.png "go-interview-challenge visualization")

-If you are looking for ways to spice up your project here are some ideas...
+These basic requirements are designed to be relatively simple and straightforward to implement.
+If that is all you have time for that is totally fine.
+It will give us a flavor for what you can do.
+However, if you want to go beyond the basics and are looking for ways to spice up your project here are some ideas...
-- Try using gRPC or GraphQL instead of REST
+- Allow for the data to be queried with filters/pagination/etc.
+- Refactor the project to show how you like to organize your code
 - Show us your take on testing
-- Allow for the data to be queried with filters/pagination/etc.

-## How long should this challenge take?

-You are welcome to put in as much time as you like but you should be able to finish it within an hour or so
+- Get creative!
+This is your chance to make your project stand out.
+Have fun!

 ## Getting Started